The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: Further related work

-Mathematical results about generalization behavior in the overparametrized regime have been obtained in several recent papers \cite{belkin2018overfitting,belkin2019two,liang2018just,rakhlin2018consistency,muthukumar2019harmless,hastie2019surprises,bartlett2019benign,mei2019generalization}.
+Mathematical results about generalization behavior in the overparametrized regime have been obtained in several recent papers \cite{belkin2018overfitting,belkin2019two,liang2020just,rakhlin2018consistency,muthukumar2019harmless,hastie2022surprises,bartlett2020benign,mei2019generalization}.
 However, all of earlier work has focused on least squares (or ridge) regression with square loss.
 (Certain nearest-neighbor-like methods are also considered in \cite{belkin2018overfitting}.)
-As already mentioned, maximum margin classification presents some important conceptual differences.
-The closest earlier results in this literature are \cite{hastie2019surprises,mei2019generalization} which use random matrix theory to characterize ridge regression in the proportional asymptotics $p,n\to\infty$ with $p/n=\psi$.
+The closest earlier results in this literature are \cite{hastie2022surprises,mei2019generalization} which use random matrix theory to characterize ridge regression in the proportional asymptotics $p,n\to\infty$ with $p/n=\psi$.
+Moving beyond ridge regression requires abandoning the powerful tools of random matrix theory and developing new mathematical tools.